aichaa28/projet_final_data_viz/README.md

 ## 🛠️ Technologies Used

 ### 📌 **AI Models**
-- **TAPAS**: A model by Google designed for answering questions on tables.

 - **Claude**: An advanced natural language processing model used for question understanding.
+- **TAPAS**: A model by Google Bert designed for answering questions on tables.

 ### 📌 **Deployment Framework**
 The application is developed and deployed using **Streamlit**, providing an interactive and user-friendly interface.